CarlQLange/chatgpt-arcana.el/readme.md

 # ChatGPT-Arcana

 ## About

-🔮 ChatGPT-Arcana is an Emacs Lisp package that gives you arcane powers.
+🔮 Put ChatGPT in your Emacs and give yourself arcane powers 🔮

-It lets you chat with ChatGPT directly from emacs, operate on your code or text, generate `eshell` commands from natural language, and more.
+ChatGPT-Arcana is an Emacs package that lets you chat with ChatGPT directly from emacs, operate on your code or text, generate `eshell` commands from natural language, and more.

 ## Examples